World’s first ‘Ladies Special’ suburban train completes 25 years

-The milestone of dedicating an entire train exclusively for women helped the estimated one million-plus Mumbai women commuters to travel safety to and from their homes and workplaces.
+The milestone of dedicating an entire train exclusively for women helped the estimated one million-plus Mumbai women commuters to travel safely to and from their homes and workplaces.

 The path-breaking event prompted other railways in India and abroad to emulate the Western Railway.

-Initially run between Churchgate and Borivali, it was extended the next year to Virar following its immense popularity.
+Initially run between Churchgate and Borivali, the special train was extended the next year to Virar following its immense popularity.

 “The 1990s witnessed huge industrial and commercial boom towards south Mumbai with an increase in the number of working women commuting from the suburbs.
 The Ladies Special trains helped them commute more comfortably and safely,” Bhakar explained.